12shubham1/ats_puzzle/signal_processing/README.md

 It was identified that the signal is linked to the arrival of trades by the following pattern:

-`If the signal stayed constant for N <= 1s, there was a trade arriving/identified in the trade data.`
+`If the signal stayed constant for 1s or less, there was a trade arriving/identified in the trade data.`

-The parameter N was tuned using a grid search from `0.5 to 1.5 seconds` (identified via trial and error), with the following results:
+The parameter N was introduced, where `N=signal constant for less than N seconds`.
+This was tuned using a grid search from `0.5 to 1.5 seconds` (identified via trial and error), with the following results:

 ![image info](./imgs/parameter_tuning.png)